JovianSanjaya/TechJam2025/readme.md

-# tiktok# TikTok Compliance Analyzer
+# CanOrNote (Regulation Compliance Analyzer )

-A Visual Studio Code extension that analyzes code for TikTok compliance requirements, focusing on privacy regulations, data protection, and regulatory adherence.
+A Visual Studio Code extension that analyzes code for compliance requirements for TikTok, focusing on privacy regulations, data protection, and regulatory adherence.

 ## Features